monkeyAndWolf/TuneEditor/README.md

 TODO
--It's currently not possible to print the sheetmusic, and is not required by the project we're working on.
-But it's not a huge job so may come one day.
 -It would be neat if you could enter the type in the type field - say it's a reel or a jig, for example - and then see the meter added automatically.
 Yup, that would be fun, and not so very hard to do, if there weren't so many different types of tune in the world.